 For all mailrooms, including low-volume mailrooms, it improves reliability, ensures that all mail is indexed and archived, and simplifies retention, auditing, and the ability for line-of-business departments to have the mail they need, when they need it.

-What are the Benefits of Having a Digital Mailroom and Investing in Mailroom Automation?
+6 Benefits of Having a Digital Mailroom and Investing in Mailroom Process Automation:

 With a digital mailroom, you will be moving all of your mail faster – which means that your invoices will get paid quicker, you will be able to respond to inquiries or problems that come through the mail quicker, and anyone who tries to get in touch with you in writing will get a quicker response.